 A tax is imposed on sports betting net revenue equal to 20% on wagers placed online through a website or mobile application.
 Any wagers placed on tribal lands are not subject to the tax, even if placed with an online provider.
 Sports betting net revenue is defined as cash and cash equivalents received minus cash and noncash equivalent paid out for winnings in a month.
+Federal excise taxes paid are allowed as a subtraction.
 When sports betting net revenue is less than zero in a month, losses are allowed to carry over for returns filed in subsequent months.
 Losses are not allowed to be applied to earlier months.
 Promotional credits and free bets are allowed to be subtracted from taxable sports betting net revenue according to the following schedule: